 Where a distinctive real-life building is replicated in the metaverse, the owners of any associated trademark rights in that building could argue that virtual uses are likely to confuse consumers and lead them to think that the virtual use is related to, sponsored by, or affiliated with the owners of the real-world building.
 And, as we recently discussed, courts have been reluctant to throw out trademark suits where a digital product bore the trademark of a physical brand.

 Trademark registration of buildings is connected to a specific use for which the trademark is known.
 For example, real-world buildings that have trademark registrations include:

-- The recognisable spire of the Chrysler Building in New York is registered as a trademark in the United States under the term “leasing office space and attendant services to tenants.”
+- The iconic spire of the Chrysler Building in New York (U.S. Trademark Registration No. 1,126,888 for use in connection with “leasing office space and attendant services to tenants”)

 - Willis Tower in Chicago (U.S. Trademark Registration No. 3,779,129 for use in connection with “[r]eal estate services, namely, listing, leasing and managing commercial property and office buildings”)”

 Therefore, a metaverse twin of the Chrysler Building or the Willis Tower used as a virtual shopping center, for example, might not violate the trademark registration.

 However, the analysis can become more complicated when the real-life building is deemed a famous trademark.
 Famous marks enjoy protection even against uses not related to the uses for which the mark is registered.